TCGV/blog/_posts/2026-02-13-craftsmanship-coding-five-stages-of-grief.md

 That's exactly where "agentic coding" is already meaningfully useful, because it's fast at the repetitive, low-cognition parts, and when you can verify outputs/diffs (with your own eyes) cheaply.
 So why not use it in this context?

-But bear in mind: most tasks doesn't mean most value.
-So at minimum treat agentic coding as a great tool to delegate lower-value tasks so that you can spend more time on higher-value work.
+But bear in mind: most tasks don't mean most value.
+So at a minimum treat agentic coding as a great tool to delegate lower-value tasks so that you can spend more time on higher-value work.

 ## A practical ladder (most to least delegable)